wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 }
 ```

+You can test this by creating a new POST request in Postman, and sending the request to the posts route.

 ## Enabling Custom Fields for the specific WP REST API routes

 Prior to WordPress 4.9.8, custom fields set to `show_in_rest` using `register_meta` were registered for all objects of a given type.
 For example, if you added a custom field to the posts type, and then created a custom post type, the custom field would automatically be available in the custom post type.

 As of WordPress 4.9.8 it’s possible to use `register_meta` with the `object_subtype` argument that allows one to reduce the usage of the meta key to a particular post type.

-For example, let's say you wanted to register an isbn custom field only on the book custom post type:
+For example, let's say you wanted to register an isbn custom field only on the book custom post type.
+You could add this to the code that registers the custom post type, like this:

 ```php
     register_meta(